Raaaymoond/NTU_ET/单纯的，知识/Digital/EDA Tools/Design Synthesis/Logic Synthesis/Logic Synthesis.md

 - State Minimization: Two states are equivalent if the output sequences for any input are the same
 - State Encoding: Different code assignment for the states can result in different logic implementation
 - State Machine Decomposition: Dividing a large state Machine into 2 or more small ones.
 Logic will be simpler and easier to be minimized.
 Speed can be increased too.
-- **[[Logic Synthesis#Retiming|Retiming]]**: The clock speed depends on the delay between any two stages of a sequential circuit.
+- **Retiming**: The clock speed depends on the delay between any two stages of a sequential circuit.
 By rearranging the sequential logic elements (flip flops), the delay can be reduced.

 ## Retiming of Sequential Logic Circuit